Large Language Model assisted Hybrid Fuzzing: LLM-assisted Hybrid Fuzzing

 \subsection{Code Coverage Analysis}

-\subsubsection{\textbf{Generating Coverage Report}}
+\subsubsection{{Generating Coverage Report}}

-The first step of \tool is to analyze code coverage using inputs in the seed corpus generated by the greybox fuzzer.
-This aims to identify the path conditions that are reached but not yet satisfied by the greybox fuzzer, which may become potential solving targets for LLM-based concolic execution.
-While the greybox fuzzer logs branch coverage in a bitmap file saved in the seed corpus, \tool does not rely directly on this logging information for coverage analysis due to several considerations.
-The bitmap provides only an approximation measure of code coverage, introducing the path-collision problem \cite{collafl}, where different code branches may have the same branch IDs.
-Although there are methods to improve coverage precision, they typically require modifications to the greybox fuzzer and can further affect its performance, which is not the ideal solution.
-As a result, \tool maintains a separate code coverage report by analyzing the inputs in the seed corpus.
-The details of this process are illustrated in \autoref{alg:cover_analysis}.
+The first step of \tool is to analyze branch coverage using inputs from the seed corpus generated by the greybox fuzzer.
+This aims to identify the branch conditions that (1) are reached by at least one input, and (2) have at least one branch not covered yet by the greybox fuzzer.
+Such conditions become potential targets for LLM-based concolic execution. \tool does not rely on the coverage bitmap recorded by the greybox fuzzer, as this bitmap only provides an approximate measure of branch coverage and is known to suffer from collisions~\cite{collafl}.
+Instead, \tool maintains an independent branch coverage report by directly analyzing inputs stored in the seed corpus.
+This process is illustrated in \autoref{alg:cover_analysis}.

-While maintaining code coverage information, \tool performs the role of a coverage analyzer.
-During this process, \tool first builds the Abstract Syntax Tree (AST) for the source code of the program under test (line 3).
-Next, \tool retrieves the seeds from the seed corpus of the greybox fuzzer and executes each one to collect the corresponding execution trace.
-For the lines in the execution trace, \tool checks whether they represent path conditions (e.g., \texttt{if} statements or \texttt{switch} statements) (line 7).
-If a path condition is detected, \tool further checks which branches are covered by the execution trace (line 8).
-Simultaneously, it computes the total number of branches for this condition based on the AST, which is used to determine whether the branches for this condition are fully covered.
-This information is then added to the coverage report $\mathcal{R}$ (line 9).
-Additionally, \tool records which seeds cover specific branches in $\mathcal{R}$, which facilitates generating the roadblock later.
+\tool works at the source code level.
+It first builds the Abstract Syntax Tree (AST) for the program (line 3).
+Next, \tool retrieves the inputs from the seed corpus $\mathit{S}$ of the greybox fuzzer and executes each to collect the corresponding execution trace (line 5).
+Here, the trace is represented as a sequence of code statements arranged in execution order, where each statement is labeled by its location in source code.

-It is worth noting that \tool only tracks path conditions that are reached by the seeds, whether fully or partially covered.
-The conditions that are completely unreached are not maintained, as they are not solving targets for concolic execution.
-This follows the idea of traditional concolic execution.
-When solving conditions, the concolic execution engine negates and attempts to solve partially covered conditions to explore the neighborhood code paths.